Bangla Bhai: Arrest

 Bangla Bhai exited the house at around 7:30 am and surrendered.
 He showed signs of injury from the blast.
 Bangla Bhai's bodyguard Masud was discovered lying on the floor, he was badly injured from the blast.
 The entire house was smoldered and just the columns were remained.
-Injured RAB Sergeant Rafiq was flown Combined Military Hospital (CMH) in Dhaka.
+Injured RAB Sergeant Rafiq was airlifted to Combined Military Hospital (CMH) in Dhaka.
 RAB sources informed the journalists present that three cases would be filed against the terrorist- one under Arms Act, another under Explosives Substance Act and the third for striking the officers.

 As the information of Bangla Bhai's catch spread, many individuals from close by towns raced to Rampur.
 The merry group remained on the housetops of houses, trees and both sides of the street as the injured Bangla Bhai was being taken to the hospital.
 In Mymensingh town, several individuals exited their homes, workplaces and shops to have a look of Bangla Bhai and continued applauding as the RAB men were taking him to the Mymensingh medical college and hospital in a security convoy.

 Death

-JMB leaders Shaikh Abdur Rahman and Siddiqur Rahman alias Bangla Bhai had been given death sentences for the killings of two assistant judges in Jhalakathi.
-Along with 5 other militants, Siddique ul-Islam was executed by hanging on 30 March 2007.
+Bangla Bhai was given death sentences for the killings of two assistant judges in Jhalakathi.
+Along with 5 other militants, Bangla Bhai was executed by hanging on 30 March 2007.

 Family

-A Dhaka court on 10 August 2010 sentenced his wife (Fahima pseudonym Farzana) and two JMB men (Salahuddin alias Saleheen and Asaduzzaman Chowdhury alias Panir) to 20 years' imprisonment each for having explosives.
+A Dhaka court on 10 August 2010 sentenced his wife (Fahima, pseudonym Farzana) and two JMB men (Salahuddin alias Saleheen and Asaduzzaman Chowdhury alias Panir) to 20 years' imprisonment each for having explosives.
 Judge Mohammad Rezaul Islam of the Speedy Trial Tribunal-4 passed on the sentence in vicinity of the convicts.